Libensemble/libensemble/docs/platforms/platforms_index.rst

 on the available nodes.

-The first mode we refer to as **central** mode, where the libEnsemble manager and worker processes are grouped on to one or more dedicated nodes.
+The first mode we refer to as **central** mode, where the libEnsemble manager and worker processes are grouped onto one or more dedicated nodes.
 Workers launch applications onto the remaining allocated nodes:

     .. image:: ../images/centralized_new_detailed.png